Can A 301 Redirect Be a Bad Idea For Your Website?

 A 301 redirect is a permanent redirect which passes between 90-99% of link juice (ranking power) to the redirected page.
 301 refers to the HTTP status code for this type of redirect.
 In most instances, the 301 redirect is the best method for implementing redirects on a website.

 However, sometimes a permanent 301 redirect can be a less-than-ideal solution.

-Obviously, if you have a page with decent link juice behind it that’s receiving a decent amount of traffic from organic or garnering quality external links, it’s in your best interest to pass that link juice to a new corresponding page within your revised structure using a 301 redirect.
-But if we’re talking about rarely visited pages, or old pages that no longer serve a real function, it’s okay to let those pages 404 and drop from Google’s index.
+If you have a relevant page with decent link juice behind it that’s receiving a decent amount of traffic from organic or garnering quality external links, it’s in your best interest to pass that link juice to a new corresponding web page within your revised structure using a 301 redirect.
+But if we’re talking about rarely visited pages or old pages that no longer serve a real function, it’s okay to let those old ones 404 and drop from Google’s index.
 This won’t negatively affect SEO.

 Too Many 301 Redirects Can Hurt Your Website

-Allowing old pages to drop out of index can afford you the opportunity to build an entirely new, better optimized replacement that is up-to-date and consistent with the latest Google algorithm changes and guidelines.
-So, next time you’re migrating a site structure or just cleaning house and removing old pages and content, think twice when building your 301 redirect strategy, and remember: Sometimes it’s okay to let go.
+Allowing old pages to drop out of the index can afford you the opportunity to build an entirely new, better-optimized replacement that is up-to-date and consistent with the latest Google algorithm changes and guidelines.
+So, next time you’re migrating a new site structure or just cleaning the house and removing old pages and content, think twice when building your 301 redirect strategy, and remember: Sometimes it’s okay to let go.
 Really.
 It’s okay.